jepsen-io/jepsen/README.md

 at your prod machines unless you like to live dangerously, or you wrote the test and know exactly what it's doing.

+You can run your DB nodes as separate physical machines, VMs, LXC instances, or via Docker.

+- You can launch a complete Jepsen cluster from the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B01LZ7Y7U0?qid=1486758124485&sr=0-1&ref_=srh_res_product_title).

-See [lxc.md](doc/lxc.md) for some of my notes on setting up LXC instances.
+- See [lxc.md](doc/lxc.md) for some of my notes on setting up LXC instances.

-You can also use [Docker Compose](docker/README.md) for setting up Docker instances.
+- You can also use [Docker Compose](docker/README.md) for setting up Docker instances.

 ## Running a test